sam7r/dotfiles/README.md

 ### Sync Configurations

 Use the sync script to manage configurations between this repository and your system:

+> [!IMPORTANT]
+> It's recommended to run `--from-local` first to avoid loosing any configuration you may want to keep, examine the changes and amend as needed before syncing `--to-local`.

 ```bash
 # Sync from dotfiles to local config